 A Euro devaluation of 10% at December 31, vs the aforementioned currencies would have an equal but opposite impact in comparison to the ones presented above, based on the assumption that all the other variables would remain constant.

-The exchange rates of foreign currencies used for the conduction of the financial statements of the year 2019, are presented at the table below:
+The exchange rates of foreign currencies used for the conduction of the financial statements of the year 2019 and 2018, is BGN: 1,95583.